Should I bring a personal computer to Calvin?

 In the end, the decision as to whether to purchase a desktop or laptop computer is one of personal preference.
 Some things to consider:

-CalvinStudents - Wireless network access is available in many areas around campus, including all dorms and apartments, Hekman Library, Johnny's, the Fish House and the DeVos Forum.
-For a current list of hotspots, visit our Wireless Access page.
+eduroam - Calvin's wireless network is available in most areas around campus, including all dorms and apartments, classrooms, Hekman Library, Johnny's, the Fish House and the DeVos Forum.
+For a current list of hotspots, visit our wireless page.

 Portability - With a laptop, you can take your computer anywhere, especially if you like to take notes during class, need to work in a quiet location, want to work in a group, or want to use the laptop for a presentation.

 Security - Because laptops are portable, they are easier to steal.
 We recommend you purchase a security cable and lock system.